aminul-palash/bangla-news-incongruity-detection/README.md

  * label = 1 when sample is incongruent
  * label = 0 when sample is congruent
  * fake para index: contains the paragraph index of the news that is inconguent.
 [0 index]

-- Preprocessed dataset can be download from [here](https://www.kaggle.com/aminulpalash/bangla-news-incongruity-detection)

 ## Preprocess
 ```